 Our revenues derived from clients outside the United States continue to grow, and may in the future grow more rapidly than our revenues from domestic clients.
-International revenues totaled \$63.4 million and \$62.2 million during the quarters ended June 30, 2007 and 2006, respectively, representing 31% and 30% of total consolidated revenues in each of these periods.
-International revenues totaled \$180.1 million and \$170.5 million during the nine months ended June 30, 2007 and 2006, respectively, representing 29% and 28% of total consolidated revenues in each of these periods.
+International revenues totaled \$61.0 million and \$61.2 million during the quarters ended December 31, 2007 and 2006, respectively, representing 31% and 29% of total consolidated revenues in each of these periods.
 In addition to clients acquired via our acquisitions, we believe that our international growth is a product of successful relationships with third parties that assist in international sales efforts and our own increased sales focus internationally, and we expect that the percentage of our revenues derived from international clients will increase in the future.

-In March 2007, we sold the assets and products associated with our mortgage banking solutions product line for \$15.8 million in cash.
+In March 2007, we sold the assets and products associated with our mortgage banking solutions product line, which was included in the Strategy Machines Solutions segment, for \$15.8 million in cash.
 We recognized a \$1.5 million pre-tax gain, but a \$0.4 million after-tax loss on the sale due to goodwill associated with the product line that was not deductible for income tax purposes.
-For the nine months ended June 30, 2007 and 2006, we recorded revenues from the mortgage banking solutions product line of \$7.7 million and \$15.0 million, respectively.
-The earnings contribution from this mortgage banking solutions product line was not significant to our fiscal 2007 or fiscal 2006 results of operations.
+For the prior year quarter ended December 31, 2006, we recorded revenues from the mortgage banking solutions product line of \$4.4 million.
+The earnings contribution from the mortgage banking solutions product line was not significant to our fiscal 2007 results of operations.

 Our reportable segments are: Strategy Machine Solutions, Scoring Solutions, Professional Services and Analytic Software Tools.
 Although we sell solutions and services into a large number of end user product and industry markets, our reportable business segments reflect the primary method in which management organizes and evaluates internal financial information to make operating decisions and assess performance.
-Comparative segment revenues, operating income, and related financial information for the quarters and nine months ended June 30, 2007 and 2006, are set forth in Note 7 to the accompanying condensed consolidated financial statements.
+Comparative segment revenues, operating income, and related financial information for the quarters ended December 31, 2007 and 2006 are set forth in Note 7 to the accompanying condensed consolidated financial statements.